QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 Overview
 ============================

-In Julia, arrays and tuples are the most important data type for working with numerical data
+In Julia, arrays and tuples are the most important data type sfor working with numerical data

 In this lecture we give more details on

-* declaring types

 * creating and manipulating Julia arrays